ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_individuals.md

 # Slot: individuals

-Information about one or more Individual entities associated with this submission.
+One or more Individual entities associated with this Submission.

 URI: [GHGA:Submission_individuals](https://w3id.org/GHGA/Submission_individuals)